kmfras/lickometer/README.md

 are separated by inter-lick intervals of less than 0.25 seconds.
 Clusters are a more conservative estimate of consumption and are composed of bouts of licks separated by inter-lick intervals of less than 1 second.
 The number of bursts and/or clusters reflects motivational processes in consumption whereas the number of licks per each burst and/or cluster reflects palatability of the consumed substance.
-For more on rodent fluid consumption see Davis Jd and Perez MC 1993; Spector AC St. John SJ 1998;  Spector AC, Klumpp PA Kaplan JM 1998.
+For more on rodent fluid consumption see Davis Jd and Perez MC 1993; Spector AC St. John SJ 1998;  Spector AC, Klumpp PA, Kaplan JM 1998.